Azhdarcho

-Azhdarcho /ɑːʒˈdɑrxoʊ/ is a genus of azhdarchid pterosaur from the late Cretaceous Period of the Bissekty Formation (middle Turonian stage, about 92 million years ago) of Uzbekistan, as well as the Zhirkindek Formation of Kazakhstan.
+Azhdarcho /ɑːʒˈdɑrxoʊ/ is a genus of azhdarchid pterosaur from the late Cretaceous Period of the Bissekty Formation (middle Turonian stage, about 92 million years ago) of Uzbekistan, as well as the Zhirkindek Formation of Kazakhstan and possibly also the Ialovachsk Formation of Tajikistan.
 It is known from fragmentary remains including the distinctive, elongated neck vertebrae that characterizes members of the family Azhdarchidae, a family that includes many giant pterosaurs such as Quetzalcoatlus.
 The name Azhdarcho comes from the Persian word azhdar (اژدر), a dragon-like creature in Persian mythology.
 The type species is Azhdarcho lancicollis.
 The specific epithet lancicollis is derived from the Latin words lancea (meaning "lance" or "spear") and collum ("neck").
+Most individuals were relatively small with an estimated wingspan of 3–4 m, but some remains indicate a larger wingspan of 5–6 m.

 History

 The fossil remains of Azhdarcho were recovered in the Kyzyl Kum desert (from the Taykarshinskaya unit of the Bissekty Formation) by Lev A. Nesov during expeditions to Central Asia in 1974–1981.
 The type specimen, given the catalog number ЦНИГРмузей 1/11915 (TsNIGRmuzey), consists of an anterior neck vertebra.
 Twelve paratypes were referred, including several other neck vertebrae, elements from the wing and leg, and pieces of the jaw.
 These specimens, along with other vertebrate fossils collected during the expeditions, were deposited at the F.N.
-Chernyshev Central Geologic Exploration Museum in St. Petersberg.
+Chernyshev Central Geologic Exploration Museum in St. Petersburg.

 In his description of the type specimen of Azhdarcho lancicollis, Nesov noted its distinctive neck vertebrae, which are extremely elongated and round in cross section at mid-length.
 He pointed out similar characteristics in several other pterosaurs, and used them to erect the new subfamily Azhdarchinae, classified within the family Pteranodontidae.
 Nesov also referred Quetzalcoatlus and Arambourgiania (then known as Titanopteryx) to this subfamily, which was subsequently re-classified as the family Azhdarchidae.
 He also suggested that similar, thin-walled pterosaur bones from the Lance Formation of Wyoming could be assigned to a species of Azhdarcho, using this as evidence of commonalities between the fauna of Late Cretaceous central Asia and western North America.
 However, subsequent research has not followed this suggestion, and A. lancicollis is the only currently recognized species of Azhdarcho.